Nature Accommodation & Eco Retreat on La Gomera

 Already on our first trip we agreed that air, temperature and vegetation in the north, we liked and enjoyed much better than the comparatively dry heat and barren landscape in the south, but this is of course a matter of taste.

 By car you are there in about an hour.
-One day a week, we have a beach day in Valle Gran Rey.

 La Gomera is not directly accessible from mainland Europe.
-The journey takes place from Tenerife South Reina Sofia Airport (TFS) and from there by ferry (Fred Olsen or Naviera Armas), which run three times a day between the islands, from the port of Los Christianos Tenerife South to San Sebastian de La Gomera.
+The journey takes place from Tenerife South Reina Sofia Airport (TFS) and from there by ferry (Fred Olsen or Naviera Armas), which run several times a day between the islands, from the port of Los Christianos Tenerife South to San Sebastian de La Gomera.

 You can get to the port either by bus (Titsa terminal at the airport) or by taxi and the journey time is about 25 minutes.